 We provide specialized ear, nose and throat care for adult and pediatric patients

-The Ohio State University Wexner Medical Center’s physicians provide specialty expertise in the diagnosis and treatment of infectious, inflammatory and neoplastic conditions affecting the ear, nose and throat in adult and pediatric patients.
+The comprehensive otolaryngologists at Ohio State Wexner Medical Center provide expertise in the diagnosis and treatment of infectious, inflammatory and neoplastic conditions affecting the ears, nose, throat, head and neck.

 General ENT Conditions